Ephialtes manifestator♀︎

 2.2.
 DEVELOPMENT

-The wasp is a parasite on wasps, bees [2,3,4,5] and beetles [8]
+The wasp is a parasite on wasps, bees [Fitton et al. 1988],[Matsumoto 2005],[MacIvor 2019],[Peeters et al. 2004] and beetles [Baumann 1927]

-The female deposites her eggs in the nests of her host using her long ovipositor.
+The female deposits her eggs in the nests of her host using her long ovipositor.
 Using the ovipositor she penetrates the nestplug that the host used to close the nest entrance, or she uses cracks in the substrate that contains the host nest, see here.

 Ephialtes manifestator ♀︎, forward pointing hairs ovipositor shafts